aiven/devportal/includes/config-cassandra.rst

 -----------------
 *['integer', 'null']*

-**The minute of an hour when backup for the service is started.
-New backup is only started if previous backup has already completed.**
+**Minute of the hour when the backup for the service is started.
+A new backup is only started if the previous backup has already completed.**